 - rinse your mouth with water

-Some people prefer to use a tongue scraper, available in most drug stores.
-The American Dental Association says there is no evidence that these work any better than brushes.
+Some people prefer to use a tongue scraper.
+These are available in most drugstores.
+The American Dental Association says there is no evidence that tongue scrapers work to prevent halitosis (bad breath).

 Cleaning your tongue usually makes bad breath go away, but if it’s still a problem, you may want to consult with a dentist or your doctor.
-Your problem could be more serious, as bad breath can be caused by tooth decay, infections in your mouth, nose, sinuses, or throat, medications, and even cancer or diabetes.
+Your problem could be more serious.
+Bad breath can be caused by tooth decay; infections in your mouth, nose, sinuses, or throat; medications; and even cancer or diabetes.

-Tongue brushing is an easy addition to your daily dental routine, and experts endorse making it a regular habit.
+Tongue brushing is an easy addition to your daily dental routine.
+Experts recommend making it a regular habit.